Post

 This article will introduce three GitHub Actions CI/CD workflow case studies.
 You can refer to the steps to build a CI/CD that fits your team’s workflow.

-1. CI — Execute unit tests on Pull Request
+1. CI — Execute unit tests upon Pull Request

 2. CD — Package + deploy to Firebase App Distribution